-Subsequent to the year ended September 30, 2017, on December 15, 2017 the Company announced a unit offering for total gross proceeds of up to \$1 million.
+During the quarter ended December 31, 2017, on December 15, 2017 the Company announced a unit offering for total gross proceeds of up to \$1 million.
 The Offering consists of up to 12.5 million units at a price of \$0.08 per Unit.
 Each Unit is comprised of one common share and one common share purchase warrant exercisable at a price of \$0.12 per share for a period of 36 months following the closing date.
 The Unit Offering is subject to regulatory approval.